florianschanda/miss_hit/README.md

   A simple linter for MATLAB or Octave code, including MATLAB embedded inside Simulink models.

+* Diff helper `mh_diff`

+  A tool for diffing MATLAB code inside Simulink models.
+Note that other changes (e.g. different connections) are not detected; this is only working for embedded MATLAB.

 Please refer to the [release notes](https://github.com/florianschanda/miss_hit/blob/master/CHANGELOG.md) for a summary of recent changes and known issues.